 However, none of this is going to get easier.
 Projects are ever more complex and larger in scale.
 The growing demand for environmentally sensitive construction means traditional practices must change.
 And the shortage of skilled labor and supervisory staff will only get worse.
 These are deep issues that require new ways of thinking and working.
 Traditionally, the sector has tended to focus on making incremental improvements, in part because many believe that each project is unique, that it is not possible to scale up new ideas, and that embracing new technologies is impractical.

-The McKinsey Global Institute estimates that the world will need to spend $57 trillion on infrastructure by 2030 to keep up with global GDP growth.
+The McKinsey Global Institute estimates that the world will need to spend $57 trillion on infrastructure by 2030 to keep up with global GDP growth.1 1.For more, see “Infrastructure productivity: How to save $1 trillion a year,” McKinsey Global Institute, January 2013.
 This is a massive incentive for players in the construction industry to identify solutions to transform productivity and project delivery through new technologies and improved practices.